Find Healthcare Schools

 • Occupational Therapy Technician

-There were about 39,300 jobs for Occupational Therapy Assistant in 2016 (in the United States).
+In the United States, there were 39,300 jobs for Occupational Therapy Assistant in 2016.
 New jobs are being produced at a rate of 29% which is above the national average.
 The Bureau of Labor Statistics predicts 11,400 new jobs for Occupational Therapy Assistant by 2026.
-There will be an estimated 6,600 positions for Occupational Therapy Assistant per year.
+The BLS estimates 6,600 yearly job openings in this field.

 undefined